 So if you count yourself among the growing number of Australians who have gotten tired of some banks' behaviour, you’ll be comforted to know there are alternatives.
 But Teachers Mutual isn’t the only option.
 Here’s a selection of Aussie banks and products you can feel good about signing up with:

 UBank - Green Term Deposit

 UBank has been spending a lot of time listening their customers, and they’ve learned that many Australians rank addressing climate change pretty highly on their list of priorities.
-That’s why their new Green Term Deposit is so appealing.
+That’s why their Green Term Deposit is so appealing.
 Stash your savings in this one and an equal amount of funds will be set aside for investing in climate-friendly projects, like wind and solar energy, low carbon transport, and low carbon buildings.

 You probably guessed that Bank Australia would make an appearance on this list.
 After all, few financial institutions in the country have made responsible investing such a core part of their business model and public image.

 But what does this look like in practice?
 It’s pretty simple.
 Bank Australia only lends to industries that advance social and environmental causes.
 That means things like firearms, tobacco, fossil fuels and live animal exports are strictly off limits.

 And like many customer-owned banks, its focus is firmly on stakeholders, not shareholders, meaning it operates with the interests of its members and the wider community in mind.
 If that sounds appealing to you, you might want to take a look at what Bank Australia has to offer.

 Community First Credit Union - McGrath Pink Visa